Tlcbet: Sponsorships

-Sunderland A.F.C. inked a new sponsorship deal with TLCBET to become the club's “Official Asian Betting and Gaming Partner” on 16 October 2012.
+Sunderland A.F.C. signed a new sponsorship deal with TLCBET to become the club's “Official Asian Betting and Gaming Partner” on 16 October 2012.
 Sunderland A.F.C. announced a three-year extension with TLCBET on 5 June 2014.
 This deal ended 31 May 2015 with mutual contract agreement.
 Sunderland A.F.C. has won six top-flight titles, two FA Cup, and an FA Community Shield.